bohendo/blog-content/clippings/time-management-for-sys-admins.md

  - loc 546 - I’ve developed an office cleaning mantra: When in doubt, throw it out.
 I then follow this three-step plan: File the things that can be filed.
 Take the unfinished items and put them in a stack to be done soon.
 Put all the remaining stuff in a large envelope marked, “If I haven’t opened this three months from now, I can throw it out.”
 Then seal the envelope.

  - loc 553 - When deciding to throw out the envelope I repeat the following mantra: When in doubt, throw it out.
 If I ever do need it, I can ask the source for a copy.

- - loc 554 - When in doubt, throw it out.
-If I ever do need it, I can ask the source for a copy.

  - loc 556 - I still have many posters, they just aren’t in my direct view.
 When I’m sitting at my desk facing my computer, I want blank walls, nothing distracting.